Many prescription medications can cause tooth damage.

 Medications and dental treatment

 If you are scheduled for dental treatment, tell your dentist about any medications you are taking or have recently taken, including prescription, over-the-counter and herbal medications.
-Some drugs, such as aspirin and blood-thinning medications, can increase the risk of uncontrolled bleeding.
+Some medications, such as aspirin and blood-thinning medications, can increase the risk of uncontrolled bleeding.

 Also tell your dentist about your alcohol or smoking intake, as well any drugs you are taking or have recently taken.